 A very good friend of mine brought this up to me the other day.
 She gave me a few Lush bath bombs (which are super luxurious bath treats if you have never used them before).
-And, she told me not to hold on to them, but to actually USE them soon.
-She knew I was going through a rough time with my Mom, who has dementia.
-And, she also knew me well enough to know I would put them aside and save them for a special occasion.

 She was so right.
 I can save the bath bombs for a special occasion (that may never come), or I can make today feel like a special occasion by using one of them.